KianaShi/AI-Software_Version_Migration_Assistant/README.md

 }
 ```

-The benchmark files are used **only for evaluation** and are not inserted into the vector database.
-This separation prevents benchmark leakage.
+Benchmark files are used **only for evaluation** and are not inserted into the vector database.
+This separation helps prevent benchmark leakage.

 ---

 ## 📖 Knowledge Base Design

-The Shakespeare corpus preserves literary structure wherever possible:
+The corpus preserves literary structure wherever possible:

 ```text
 Work